SS Southern Cross (1954): 1980-1991

 In late 1980 Calypso was sold again, this time to the United States–based Eastern Cruise Lines, who used her to start west-coast of US service under the name Western Cruise Lines.
-Renamed SS Azure Seas, the ship's interiors were redecorated once more to keep in the spirit of the times.
+Renamed Azure Seas, the ship's interiors were redecorated once more to keep in the spirit of the times.
 In addition a new casino was built in place of the forward pool area.
 The ship's official passenger capacity was reduced to 821.
 With her funnel painted dark blue, Azure Seas was placed on three- and four-night cruises from Los Angeles to Ensenada and Catalina, and soon became highly popular.

 In 1986 Western Cruise Lines and Eastern Cruise Lines merged with their west-coast competitor Sundance Cruises to form Admiral Cruises.
 No change was made to Azure Seas itinerary, however.
 In the late 1980s the ship was again refurbished.
 This time the casino was moved to where the cinema balcony had been, with conference rooms and deluxe cabins built in place of the former casino.
 She continued her popular west-coast cruises until 1991, when transferred to cruising from Fort Laurendale to the Bahamas.
 However, in the same year Admiral Cruises was bought by Royal Caribbean Cruise Lines.
 The new owners had little interest in keeping the old Azure Seas in service, and she was sold to Dolphin Cruise Line.